Fingallians GAA: Notable players

-Famous Fingallians players of the past include Harry Keegan (Roscommon) and Kieran Duff.
-Keegan won three All Stars with Roscommon in the 1970s and 1980s, while Duff played at right-half-forward in the Dublin team that won the All-Ireland in 1983.
+Among the noted Fingallians players from the past are Kieran Duff, Paul Flynn and Harry Keegan.
+Keegan won three All Stars with Roscommon in the 1970s and 1980s, while Duff played at right-half-forward in the Dublin team that won the 1983 All-Ireland Senior Football Championship final.
+Flynn became the most decorated individual player in the club's history by winning four successive All Stars, while also representing Ireland in the International Rules Series.